Honda Fit: Third generation (GK/GH/GP; 2013)

-Body panels are both welded and bolted to the frame in a hybrid monocoque and spaceframe fusion — and rear torsion beam suspension is more compact, no longer using an anti-sway bar to maximize interior and cargo space.
+Body panels are both welded and bolted to the frame in a hybrid monocoque and spaceframe fusion — and rear torsion beam suspension is more compact, no longer using an anti-sway bar to maximize interior and boot space.
 The second-generation HR-V shares its platform with the third-generation Fit/Jazz.

 Hybrid

 The Fit/Jazz Hybrid was only marketed in Japan and Malaysia for the third-generation model.
 It is the first model to be equipped with the "Sport Hybrid" Intelligent Dual Clutch Drive (i-DCD) system, Honda's lightweight and compact one-motor hybrid technology for small vehicles that replaces the previous Integrated Motor Assist (IMA) hybrid system.

-The system uses an Earth Dreams 1.5-liter Atkinson cycle DOHC i-VTEC direct injection engine rated at 97 kW and 156 Nm paired with a 7-speed dual-clutch transmission and an internal high-output motor, IPU (Intelligent Power Unit) with lithium-ion battery, electric servo braking system with variable servo ratio control.
-The electric motor, a Honda H1 motor is rated at 22 kW and 160 Nm.
-The system are shared with the second-generation Vezel and Grace Hybrid.
+The system uses an Earth Dreams 1.5-litre Atkinson cycle DOHC i-VTEC direct injection engine rated at 97 kW and 156 Nm paired with a 7-speed dual-clutch transmission and an internal high-output motor, IPU (Intelligent Power Unit) with lithium-ion battery, electric servo braking system with variable servo ratio control.
+The electric motor, a Honda H1 motor, is rated at 22 kW and 160 Nm.
+The system is shared with the first-generation Vezel and Grace Hybrid.

-Compared to the outgoing IMA hybrid, the new hybrid can now run fully on electric while driving, making it on par with Toyota Prius.
-Japanese cycle fuel consumption is rated 36.4 km/L for the initial model, a 35 percent improvement over the predecessor model, while its cargo capacity is 470 liters.
+Compared to the outgoing IMA hybrid, the new hybrid can run fully on electric while driving, making it on par with Toyota Prius.
+Japanese cycle fuel consumption is rated 36.4 km/L for the initial model, a 35 percent improvement over the predecessor model, while its boot capacity is 470 litres.